-Trichotillomania is a mental condition that makes people incessantly pull out their hair.
-Many younger patients who suffer from this condition tend to focus their hair pulling on the scalp.
+Trichotillomania is an impulse control disorder that makes people incessantly pull out their hair.
+Many younger patients who suffer from this condition tend to focus on hair pulling on the scalp.

 Trichotillomania is commonly experienced by women, with a ratio of 4:1 female to male .
 The number of cases also varies greatly between age groups, for example, 11% of college-aged individuals admit to pulling their hair at least occasionally .